2007–08 Liverpool F.C. season: January

-Liverpool's first game of 2008 was a home game against Wigan, which ended in a 1–1 draw.
-This was followed by their first FA Cup game of the season, the third round tie against Luton Town, which also finished 1–1.
+Liverpool's first match of 2008 was against Wigan Athletic at Anfield, which ended in a 1–1 draw.
+This was followed by their first FA Cup match of the season, the third round match against Luton Town, which also finished 1–1.
 In the replay a week later, Liverpool beat them 5–0 at home, in which Steven Gerrard scored his second Liverpool hat-trick.
-On 26 January 2008, Liverpool defeated Havant & Waterlooville 5–2, despite going behind twice in the first half.
+On 26 January 2008, Liverpool defeated Havant & Waterlooville 5–2, despite going behind twice in the first-half.

 After that they travelled to Upton Park, where they faced West Ham United.
-An injury time penalty from Mark Noble saw them slump to a 1–0 defeat, their third of the league season.
+An injury-time penalty from Mark Noble saw them slump to a 1–0 defeat, their third of the Premier League season.

 Martin Škrtel was the first signing by Liverpool in the January transfer window.
-The undisclosed fee was rumoured to be £6.5 million, which would be the highest amount paid by the club for a defender.
-Mohamed Sissoko, who had found himself playing fewer games after the arrivals of Javier Mascherano and Lucas, transferred to Juventus, and Jack Hobbs, who had played some first team games this season, joined Scunthorpe United on loan until the end of the season.
+The undisclosed fee was rumoured to be £6.5 million, which was the highest amount paid by the club for a defender.
+Mohamed Sissoko, who had found himself playing fewer games after the arrivals of Javier Mascherano and Lucas, transferred to Juventus, and Jack Hobbs, who had played some first-team action this season, joined Scunthorpe United on loan until the end of the season.

 February

-Liverpool's first game of February was against Sunderland at Anfield, which was won 3–0.
+Liverpool's first match of February was against Sunderland at Anfield, which finished in an 3–0 win.
 On 10 February, Liverpool travelled to Stamford Bridge and played out a 0–0 draw with Chelsea.

-Liverpool played Barnsley on 16 February in the FA Cup fifth round and lost 2–1 at Anfield, but then beat Inter Milan on 19 February in the UEFA Champions League round of sixteen first leg, winning 2–0.
+Liverpool played Barnsley in the fifth round of the FA Cup on 16 February 2008, and lost 2–1 at Anfield, but they then beat Inter Milan 2–0 on 19 February in the first-leg of their UEFA Champions League Round of 16 match.

-Their last game of the month, against Middlesbrough on 23 February, produced a 3–2 win for Liverpool, with a Fernando Torres hat-trick.
+Their last match of February, was against Middlesbrough on 23 February, which ended a 3–2 win for Liverpool, with Fernando Torres scoring a hat-trick.